ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/orbit-chain-configuration.md

   });
 ```

-Note that changing the function names in the list in this [section](#getter-functions) will give you the other parameters.
+Changing the function names in the list in this [section](#getter-functions) will give you the other parameters.

 #### 2. arbOwnerPrepareTransactionRequest

-This method can be used to configure the parameters on the ArbOwner precompile and listed in this [section](#setter-functions).
+This method can be used to configure the parameters on the ArbOwner precompile, which are listed in this [section](#setter-functions).
 An example of utilizing this method to configure parameters using the `client` defined in the previous section is:

 ```js
   // Adding a random address as chain owner using the upgrade executor